So You Want to Live in Dorchester

 What a Real Estate Agent Says

-Dorchester remains one of the most desirable neighborhoods for buyers due to the high volume of inventory, variety of housing stock, and reasonable prices compared to other neighborhoods in Boston.
-That said, prices are increasing.
-The median price is up almost 15 percent in Q3 year over year at $600,000, and the average price per square foot is $325.
-Volume is also down by 4 percent.
+Dorchester remains one of the most desirable neighborhoods for buyers due to the high volume of inventory, variety of housing stock, community involvement, and reasonable prices compared to other neighborhoods in Boston.
+That said, prices are increasing so get in now!
+The median price is up 3% percent in Q3 year over year at $639,000, and the average price per square foot is $373 on all Active listings according to Compass data.
+Volume is up by 9%.

-Buyers should consider looking in the Lower Mills area of Dorchester and Mattapan, right on the trolley line which connects to the Red Line at Ashmont station.
-There is great walkability to Lower Mills restaurants, cafes, bars and shops.
-Another area to consider is west of Washington Street and the Upham’s Corner area which is rapidly being redeveloped
+Buyers should consider looking in the Lower Mills, Ashmont, and Cedar Grove areas of Dorchester, the most southerly areas of the neighborhood on the Red Line with new restaurants, bars, cafes, and a vibrant community.
+Other areas to consider are west of Washington Street and the Upham’s Corner area, which is rapidly being redeveloped.

 —Leslie MacKinnon, Compass